Fetishism

 - DSM-III (1980) excluded arousal from body parts from the fetishism criteria, restricting it to nonliving objects.

-- DSM-III-R (1987) introduced partialism, focus on a non-genital body part, as a separate category.
+- DSM-III-R (1987) introduced partialism, a focus on a non-genital body part, as a separate category.

 - DSM-IV maintained that distinction.

-- DSM-5 (2013) and the DSM-5-TR (2022) reversed it, folding partialism back into Fetishistic Disorder, and, crucially, formalised the split between a harmless interest and a diagnosable disorder requiring distress or impairment.
+- DSM-5 (2013) and the DSM-5-TR (2022) reversed it, folding partialism back into Fetishistic Disorder and formalising the split between a harmless interest and a diagnosable disorder requiring distress or impairment.

 In practice